 And the one with the gravy has a consistency like a curry but is thicker and more luscious.

 Just like most dishes from the Sumatra region, rendang is cooked in coconut milk with spices and herbs that give an irresistible aroma and flavour.
 And the hint of sweetness from caramelised coconut milk makes the dish ever so moreish.

-You don’t need anything else when you enjoy this dish.
+You don’t need anything else to enjoy this dish.
 Just hot plain white rice will do.

 And it is actually quite simple to make this flavourful dish.
 Although it takes a bit of time to cook it.

 In short, you only need four things to make this delicious dry beef curry.
 They are beef, spices, herbs and coconut milk.